 Kalashtar (1) – No physical stats and only out of combat abilities besides an uncommon damage type.
-Telepathy is still neat if you want it, but there’s better ways to get it.
+Telepathy is still neat if you want it, but there are better ways to get it.

-Kenku (3) – Okay stats and a good boost to your skills, mostly a roleplay choice.
+Kenku (3) – Okay stats and a good boost to your skills, mostly a roleplaying choice.

 Kobold (3) – There’s only one stat bump here, but Pack Tactics is a very powerful feature and you can potentially use Cower, Grovel, and Beg with Action Surge for everyone to have advantage.
 If direct sunlight

-Lizardfolk (2) – You’ll have to invest in your attack stat more, but for Dex based builds the Natural Armor calculation is equivalent to +1 studded leather armor and the out of combat abilities are very flavourful.
-The standout ability here, primarily for a Str Fighter, is Hungry Jaws because bonus action attacks are often sought after for martials.
+Lizardfolk (2) – You’ll have to invest in your attack stat more, but for Dex-based builds the Natural Armor calculation is equivalent to +1 studded leather armor and the out-of-combat abilities are very flavourful.
+The standout ability here, primarily for an Str Fighter, is Hungry Jaws because bonus action attacks are often sought after for martials.
 Whilst it’s only once per rest, getting temporary hit points from that attack is very nice icing on this amphibious cake.

 Locathah (1) – Only if you’re constantly around water, in which case Leviathan Will is a great defensive feature.

 Loxodon (2) – The Con is at least useful, the Natural Armor is bad, but Loxodon Serenity is a decent defense.

 Minotaur (3) – Solid stats with some control in the form of Hammering Horns and a skill.
 Goring Rush likely won’t be used much, but it can minimize waste when you start combat too far away from the nearest monster.